BYUtv: BYU Sports

-The channel is the primary home for most telecasts of BYU Cougars athletics, including select home and away games for football, men's and women's basketball, baseball, softball, gymnastics, men's and women's volleyball and women's soccer.
+The channel was the primary home for most telecasts of BYU Cougars athletics, including select home and away games for football, men's and women's basketball, baseball, softball, gymnastics, men's and women's volleyball and women's soccer.
 Beginning in 2009, the network also began covering BYU-Hawaii Seasiders sports, including all conference home games in women's volleyball and men's basketball, as well as select conference home games in women's basketball and additional non-conference home games for men's basketball.

 In 2011, BYUtv added the WCC Men's and Women's Basketball Tournaments to their sports broadcasts.
 BYUtv produced the first round and quarterfinals of the men's and women's basketball tournaments, which were also broadcast on ESPN3.com.

-In 2011, ESPN reached a deal to become the official broadcaster for most games of the newly independent BYU Cougars football team.
+In 2011, ESPN reached a deal to broadcast home games of the newly independent BYU Cougars football team.
 At least one home game per season would air live on BYUtv, along with reruns on BYUtv of home games broadcast on ESPN's networks.
 Its coverage also included pre-game and post-game shows, with the pre-game show Countdown to Kickoff hosted by BYU Cougars alumni Alema Harrington, Dave McCann and a rotating panel of analysts: Gary Sheide, Blaine Fowler, David Nixon, Brian Logan, and Jan Jorgensen.
 In 2014, Spencer Linton replaced Harrington on the panel.

 Additionally, the network launched a separate website for its sports coverage, Byutvsports.com, in partnership with ESPN and IMG College.
 The site features news, video and free video on demand streaming of recent games.
 The site folded back into byutv.org in fall 2015.

-The channel also produces its own sports shows including BYU Sports Nation (weekdays, 1 hr), BYU Sports Nation Game Day (formerly Countdown to Kickoff, preceding each football game, 1 hr), Postgame Show (following each football game, 30 m – 1 hr), After Further Review (weekly on Tuesdays, 1 hr), Inside BYU Football (weekly on Tuesdays, 1/2 hour) and previously carried Bronco Mendenhall's post-game press conferences for football games.
+The channel also produces its own sports shows including BYU Sports Nation (weekdays, 1 hr), BYU Sports Nation Game Day (formerly Countdown to Kickoff, preceding each football game), Postgame Show (following each football game), After Further Review (weekly), Inside BYU Football (weekly) and previously carried Bronco Mendenhall's post-game press conferences for football games.

+With BYU joining the Big 12 in the 2023–24 season, BYU TV no longer carries most Cougars sports telecasts, due to a contract with ESPN+ to hold the third-tier media rights of all teams in the Big 12.
+The ESPN+ telecasts are produced by BYU staff, and BYU TV continues to carry studio programming and men's volleyball, as men's volleyball is not part of the Big 12.
+Since Men's volleyball is part of the Mountain Pacific Sports Federation they are allowed to carry those rights with half the broadcasts being streamed at byutv.org and the other half being tape delayed on the network with Big Ten Plus getting the live rights.

 Availability

-The network is currently available to approximately 65 million cable and DTH (direct-to-home) satellite subscribers in the United States.
-It is provided by nearly 600 cable operators around the United States.
-With its main-channel coverage on KBYU-TV, the station has full distribution throughout the Salt Lake City television market and the state of Utah.

-BYUtv can be found through online streaming provided by Ooyala, on the Dish Network and DirecTV pay-satellite services, and free to air via 17 and Galaxy 28 in DVB-S2 format.

-In 2011, live-streaming of BYUtv as well as on demand programs were made available through the iPad, iPhone, iPod and Roku streaming player.
-In August 2013, BYUtv released its app for Android.
-In April 2014, BYUtv released its app for Xbox 360.
-In 2015, BYUtv released its apps for Chromecast, FireTV, and Fire tablets and phones.
+BYUtv is available on a variety of streaming platforms and devices, including: